 However, It is always better to double check.
 Food processors are constantly changing their ingredients.

 I know it sounds like a lot of work, but honestly, people with food allergies just appreciate the attempts.
+I’ve been to multiple parties with some of my friends where they literally can’t eat anything.

+Don’t feel bad if you mess up.
 Some of your attempts aren’t going to work.

 I was so proud of my awesome gluten free, dairy free cobbler, but forgot about a nut allergy and added pecans.
 It happens, the important thing is making the effort.